palomnyk/SCINET_Snakemake_tutorial/workshop.md

 registration:
     url: TODO

-tags: bioinformatics, snakemake, conda, slurm, environemnts
+tags: bioinformatics, snakemake, conda, Slurm, environemnts

 prerequisites:
     - text: Access to the HPC cluster and the /90daydata directory.